mrkahfi/mobile_bricks/README.md

         path: app_scaffolding
 ```

-NOTE: Currently we have only one brick called `zot_starter_mobile`.
+NOTE: Currently we have only one brick called `app_scaffolding`.
 We're still working on other bricks.

 - Get the bricks